-We generated a net loss of \$74.8 million \$66.6 million, and \$43.2 million for the fiscal years ended January 31,2019, 2018 and 2017, respectively, and a net loss of \$91.0 million in the nine months ended October 31, 2019.
-As of October 31, 2019, we had an accumulated deficit of \$392.1 million, reflecting our losses recognized historically on a GAAP basis.
+We generated a net loss of \$121.5 million \$74.8 million, and \$66.6 million for the fiscal years ended January 31, 2020, 2019 and 2018, respectively.
+As of January 31, 2020, we had an accumulated deficit of \$422.7 million, reflecting our losses recognized historically on a GAAP basis.
 We will need to generate and sustain increased revenue levels in future periods to become profitable, and, even if we do, we may not be able to maintain or increase our level of profitability.
 As a result, we may continue to experience operating losses for the indefinite future.
-Further, we expect our operating expenses to increase over the next several years as we hire additional personnel, expand our distribution channels, develop our technology and new features and face increased compliance costs associated with our growth and entry into new markets and geographies and operations as a public company.
+Further, we expect our operating expenses to increase over the next several years as we hire additional personnel, incur additional expenses associated with our new and expanded facilities, expand our distribution channels, develop our technology and new features and face increased compliance costs associated with our growth and entry into new markets and geographies and operations as a public company.
 If our revenue does not increase to offset these and other potential increases in operating expenses, we may not be profitable in future periods.
 If we are unable to achieve and sustain profitability, the market price of our common stock may significantly decrease.